kanwren/nixfiles/README.md

 ### Overview

 - [`flake.nix`](flake.nix): Flakes for each configuration, outputs for libs/modules/packages, and a dev shell for working with secrets.
-Some modules, overlays, and settings are applied in here.
 - [`hosts/`](hosts/): Configuration for each of my NixOS machines
 - [`modules/`](modules/): Custom NixOS modules
 - [`hm-modules/`](hm-modules/): Custom home-manager modules